strapi/strapi/docs/docs/docs/01-core/data-transfer/01-engine.md

 After that, the integrity check between the source and destination is run, which validates the requirements set by the chosen schemaStrategy and versionStrategy.

 Note: Schema differences during this stage can be resolved programmatically by adding an `onSchemaDiff` handler.
-However, be aware that this interface is likely to change to a more generic engine handler (such as `engine.on('schemaDiff')`)before this feature is stable.
+However, be aware that this interface is likely to change to a more generic engine handler (such as `engine.on('schemaDiff', handler)`) before this feature is stable.

 Once the integrity check has passed, the transfer begins by opening streams from the source to the destination one stage at a time.
 The stages are: